 Oakerthorpe is a small village near Alfreton.
 It was known in ancient times as Ulkerthorpe.
 It lies in the parish of South Wingfield, eleven miles south of Chesterfield in the county of Derbyshire.
 The local church is dedicated to All Saints, and is found about half a mile from the village.
-In the centre of the village is the Peacock Inn; there is also the Anchor pub and the Butchers Arm.
-Recently houses have been built at 'Hillside Park'.
+In the centre of the village is the Peacock Inn; there is also the Amber Hotel and the Butchers Arms.

 Oakerthorpe was originally a mining village.